 sudo apt install curl ca-certificates -y

 This command installs curl for downloading files and ca-certificates for HTTPS verification.
-In most cases, Linux Mint typically includes these packages by default, so the command simply ensures they are present without reinstalling existing packages.
+Linux Mint typically includes both packages by default, so the command ensures they are present without reinstalling existing packages.

 Import VSCodium GPG Key

-Then, download and convert the VSCodium GPG key to binary format for APT to verify package signatures:
+Download and convert the VSCodium GPG key to binary format so APT can verify package signatures:

 curl -fsSL https://gitlab.com/paulcarroty/vscodium-deb-rpm-repo/raw/master/pub.gpg | sudo gpg --dearmor -o /usr/share/keyrings/vscodium.gpg